 Wildlife crossing structures, such as overpasses and underpasses, are the most effective way to create safer roads for wildlife and people, providing access to habitat and resources for wildlife and reducing wildlife-related vehicle collisions by upwards of 95%.
 To restore connectivity in the Vail Pass Wildlife Byway, the Summit County Safe Passages Plan recommends three wildlife crossing structures – one overpass and two underpasses – to allow for the safe passage of wildlife over or under I-70.

 Help us persuade decision-makers to prioritize and build wildlife crossing structures at critical locations throughout Colorado, including across I-70 at Vail Pass.

 Rocky Mountain Wild, along with partners at Denver Zoo and help from Marcel Huijser at Western Transportation Institute and Walking Mountains Science Center, is working to monitor wildlife movement at an overpass site before and after construction.
-The goal is to learn more about the relative abundance of wildlife near I-70 at the location and to use the information to evaluate the effectiveness of the structure once it is built.
+Wildlife monitoring is an essential step in assessing whether the Vail Pass Wildlife Byway is effective in restoring wildlife connectivity.

-To make a donation to the project, go to our GivingFuel page and select “I-70 Wild Byway” form the Direct My Donation drop down.
+To make a donation to the project, go to our GivingFuel page and select “Vail Pass Wildlife Byway” from the Direct My Donation drop down.